w3f/polkadot-wiki/docs/general/polkadot-v1.md

 ### Polkadot's Blockspace

-The design and realization of Polkadot 1.0 allowed its creators to truly realize the importance of blockspace.
+The design and realization of Polkadot 1.0 allowed its creators to enable commoditization of blockspace.

 A blockchain is a way to store data.
 The storage unit is the block, and once a block is finalized onto the chain, it is practically impossible to modify the data within that block.
-In addition to being tamper-proof, public permissionless blockchains like Polkadot store data that are visible to everybody (i.e. public), and anybody can become a network participant (i.e. permissionless).
+In addition to being tamper-proof, public permissionless blockchains like Polkadot store data that are visible to everybody (i.e. public), and anybody can become a network participant permissionlessly.

-The raw material produced by blockchains is **blockspace**; and how blockspace is organized, accessed, and used will eventually shape the degree of scalability of the network.
-There are three distinctive blockspace features:
+**Blockspace** is the capacity of a blockchain to finalize and commit operations.
+It represents a blockchain's security, computing, and storage capability as an end product.
+Blockspace produced by different blockchains can vary in security, flexibility, and availability.

 - **Security**, intended as how secure the blockspace is.
-In Proof-of-Stake (PoS) networks, this is directly related to how much stake is locked on validator nodes, how much variance in stake there is between validators (i.e. how easy it is to spot and attack single validators), and how many validators there are securing the network (i.e. how easy it is to collude validators and stop the network).
+In Proof-of-Stake (PoS) networks, this is directly related to how much stake is locked on validator nodes, how much variance in stake there is between validators (i.e. how easy it is to attack a single validator), and how many validators there are securing the network (i.e. how easy it is for colluding validators to exert influence on the network).
 Additionally, it is also important to look at how many validators are owned by single operators (this will determine the degree of social centralization of the network), and how many validators run on the same service provider (this will determine the degree of physical centralization of the network).